 Debt Consolidation Loan

+It is a way to manage your multiple debts efficiently.
+By consolidating debt, you can repay the outstanding balances at a relatively lower rate of interest and with the help of single monthly payments.
 One way to achieve debt relief is to get a debt consolidation loan and use the money to pay off your other debts.
 Secured and unsecured debt consolidation loans are very different in loan types.

 For example personal loans are unsecured loans, which means you don’t have any collateral (or you don’t have a car or house for the lender to take if you default on the loan).
 Its important to understand the type, which makes you a smarter consumer.

 Here is a list of different Debt Types:

 - Secured Debt: Utilizes a form of collateral. (think a house or car)

 - Unsecured Debt: No collateral. (think credit cards or personal loans)

 - Fixed Interest Rate Debt: Has the same interest rate for the entire timeline of the loan.
 (Think mortgages)

 - Variable Interest Rate Debt: Interest rate may change over the life of the loan. (credit cards)